Field Manual · AI in DAM

 2. Map Your Compliance Landscape

-Before implementing AI, outline where risks occur: Stock photography or music licences.
+Before implementing AI, outline where risks occur: Stock photography or music licenses.
 Talent and likeness rights for videos or images.
 Third-party logos or trademarks in creative materials.
 Regulatory disclaimers (e.g., pharma, finance, or food industries).
 Regional data privacy obligations (GDPR, CCPA).
 Documenting these areas helps define what your AI models should detect and which rules to enforce.

 3. Evaluate How Leading DAMs Use AI for Rights and Compliance

 Different vendors embed AI compliance features in unique ways.
 Aprimo: Integrates rights management with AI-assisted metadata validation.
-Automatically detects missing licence fields and enforces usage expiry policies.
-Bynder: Uses AI to flag unauthorised or duplicate assets and provides automated reminders for expiring licences.
+Automatically detects missing license fields and enforces usage expiry policies.
+Bynder: Uses AI to flag unauthorised or duplicate assets and provides automated reminders for expiring licenses.
 Adobe Experience Manager (AEM): Through Adobe Sensei, applies visual and text recognition to identify unlicensed imagery and automate rights metadata assignment.
 Brandfolder: Employs machine learning to detect talent images, trademarks, and untagged rights fields during upload.
-Widen (Acquia DAM): Offers AI-driven rules to monitor licence terms, automatically archive expired assets, and generate compliance audit reports.
+Widen (Acquia DAM): Offers AI-driven rules to monitor license terms, automatically archive expired assets, and generate compliance audit reports.
 These tools simplify oversight while giving teams confidence that every published asset meets contractual and legal standards.

 4. Structure Metadata for AI Validation

-5. Automate Licence and Expiry Monitoring
+5. Automate License and Expiry Monitoring

 Integrate AI-driven workflows to manage rights automatically: Trigger alerts when assets near expiration.
 Automatically restrict download access after expiry.
 Route flagged assets to compliance reviewers.
 Archive or watermark expired materials.
 Automation ensures compliance actions occur on time—without human oversight gaps.